mugenmelon/mugenmelon.github.io/_posts/1970-01-01-mugen-devlog-1.md

     {% include mermaid-styles.html %}
 </pre>

 Akin to the MVVM pattern the **Pawn** layer can itself be separated into 3 technical layers: *Model*, *ViewModel* and *View*.
 While the separation into these layers is not as clear-cut as with other other software it is still useful to be aware of the intended reponsibilities of your game components.
-Expect a few discrepancies here as videogames are a heavily visual & interactive medium which often blurs the lines.
+Expect a few discrepancies here as videogames are a heavily visual & interactive medium which often forces us to blur the lines.

 Illustrated here are some of the components that make up the *Model* layer, which owns and mutates all gameplay-logic related data.
 Input from the **Player Controller** flows to the **Movement Component** and **Ability Component**.
 Depending on the gameplay event contained in the input the **Ability Component** triggers various **Abilities**.

-**Abilities**  orchestrate all of the above components to implement almost every piece of gameplay logic, such as executing some targeting logic to find **Target Actors** in the world and instructing the **Equipment Component** to equip those targets to a particular equipment slot.
+**Abilities**  orchestrate all of the above components to implement almost every piece of gameplay logic, such as targeting to find **Target Actors** in the world and instructing the **Equipment Component** to equip those targets to a particular equipment slot.
 Or they may instruct the **Equipment Component** to get the **Inventory Component** of the currently equipped **Inventory Actor** in order to store some item.

 It is important to point out that **Abilities** do not instruct on anything related to *visual* representation.
 An **Ability** should be agnostic of the visuals as to avoid strong coupling to any particular representation of the ability.
 While a "swing sword" ability may look different for different pawns, the internal gameplay-logic remains largely the same.
 Thus an **Ability** should only mutate data within the *Model* layer it resides in to implement any given gameplay logic.